 But rather than being a mishmash of disparate features vying for attention, it all comes together into one superbly-shaped combination of the best of both worlds.
 In addition to the analog date pointer itself, we get the titular oversized crown, included so that early aviators could use it while wearing their similarly enormous gloves in the era’s freezing airplane cockpits.
-Additionally, the dial numeral font is historically correct, as are the large, beige LuminNova-filled cathedral hands and the domed crystal – although it is made from sapphire on the modern versions rather than acrylic.
+Additionally, the dial numeral font is historically correct, as are the large, beige Super-LumiNova filled cathedral hands and the domed crystal – although it is made from sapphire on the modern versions rather than acrylic.

 From the later iterations, Oris has taken the attractive coin-edged bezel and the tapered, curved lugs that hug the wrist, with a brushed finish on top and polished sides for contrast.
-This combination of features leaves us with a watch capable of serving as both formal and casual wear, while not looking out of place in either role, along with a calendar complication that you will find almost nowhere else.
+This combination of features leaves us with a watch capable of serving for both formal and casual wear, while not looking out of place in either role, along with a calendar complication that you will find almost nowhere else.

 The Pointer Date Complication

-The Oris Pointer Date method prints an outer 1—31 scale around the periphery of the dial above the indexes, and adds an extra hand (often finished with a different color tip to help distinguish it from the time-telling hands), which points to the correct date.
-In that way, the balance of the design remains largely unaffected, and it gives the whole watch a clean legibility that is ideal for pilots.
-Why more brands don’t have watches with pointer date complications in their catalog is a bit of a mystery, but it has become a signature move for Oris, and one that certainly draws attention from many-a watch nerd.
+The Oris Pointer Date prints an outer 1—31 scale around the periphery of the dial above the indexes, and adds an extra hand (often finished with a different color tip to help distinguish it from the time-telling hands), which points to the correct date.
+In that way, the symmetry of the design remains largely unaffected, and it gives the whole watch a clean legibility that is ideal for pilots.
+Why more brands don’t have watches with pointer date complications in their catalog is a bit of a mystery, but it has become a trademark move for Oris, and one that certainly draws attention from many watch nerds.

 The movement in charge is the same for both sizes of the watch, the Sellita SW 200-1, an automatic caliber reworked to add the Pointer Date feature and named the Oris 754.
-It has a 38-hour power reserve, a frequency of 28,800vph, and it comes complete with the brand’s trademark red winding rotor, which is visible through the display caseback.
+It has a 38-hour power reserve, a frequency of 28,800vph, and it comes complete with the brand’s trademark red winding rotor, which is visible through the display case back.